Degenerate flat bands in twisted bilayer graphene: Trace computations

 \subsection{Existence of degenerate magic angles}

-Our strategy now consists in using \cite[Theorem1]{bhz1} and the fact that $\pi/\sqrt 3$ is transcendental to contradict the conclusion of theorem \ref{theo:rigidity}.
+Our strategy now consists in using \cite[Theorem1]{bhz1} and the fact that $\pi/\sqrt 3$ is transcendental to contradict the conclusion of Theorem \ref{theo:rigidity}.
 More explicitly, we will prove the following statement:

-\begin{theo} Let $U\in C^{\infty}(\mathbb C/3\Lambda) $ satisfying the first two symmetries of \eqref{eq:news} with only finitely many non-zero Fourier modes $a_p\in \pi \mathbb Q(\omega/\sqrt 3)$, appearing in the decomposition \eqref{eq:Fourier}.
+\begin{theo} We consider the Hamiltonian \eqref{eq:RescPot} with a potential $U \in C^{\infty}(\mathbb C/3\Lambda) $ and $U_+:=U$ and $U_-:=U(-\bullet)$ satisfying the first two symmetries of \eqref{eq:news} with only finitely many non-zero Fourier modes $a_p\in \pi \mathbb Q(\omega/\sqrt 3)$, appearing in the decomposition \eqref{eq:Fourier}.
 Then, if we denote $\mathcal A(U)$ the set of $($complex$)$ magic angles for the potential $U$ and if $\mathcal A(U)\neq \emptyset$, there exists $\alpha \in \mathcal A(U)$ which is not simple.
-This is, in particular true for the the Bistritzer–MacDonald potential $U_1$ defined in \eqref{eq:potential}. \end{theo} \begin{proof} We start by noticing that the existence of a magic angle is equivalent to the existence of a non-vanishing trace
+This also applies to the Bistritzer–MacDonald potential $U_+:=U_1$ defined in \eqref{eq:potential}. \end{theo} \begin{proof} \underline{Step 1 (Existence of non-zero trace):} We start by noticing that the existence of a magic angle is equivalent to the existence of a non-vanishing trace